mrbracchi/Awesome-ID/README.md

 - [H5P](https://h5p.org/flashcards)- Free interactive HTML5 flashcards.
 This content type allows authors to create a single flash card or a set of flashcards that have both questions and answers.
 Learners are required to fill in the text field and then check the correctness of their solution.

 - [Quizlet](https://quizlet.com/)- Ability to create and share flashcards.
 Geared towards a K-12 audience but can be used by anyone for a variety of use cases.

+### Design Utilities
+-[Adobe Color Wheel](https://color.adobe.com/create/color-wheel)- Free web tool for creating color schemes using a colour wheel with built-in color theory.
+Now includes a contrast checker.

+- [Firefox Eyedropper](https://firefox-source-docs.mozilla.org/devtools-user/eyedropper/index.html)- Sample the HEX code for any element you find on the web (in a photo, in a web design, etc.).
+Select the hamburger menu on the top-right of Firefox.
+Then select More tools to use the Eyedropper.

 ### Books